trek-view/basecamp/_posts/2022-04-29-join-gopro-chaptered-split-video-files-preserve-telemetry.md

 If you are recording a 5.6k 360 video on a GoPro MAX you are going to fill up 4GB pretty quickly (in about 8 minutes).
 If you are using smaller or lower quality settings, you will get more footage before you hit that 4GB threshold, but not by much.

-Once you get to 4GB, it will tie off that segment and start a new one.
+Once you get to 4GB, it will tie off that segment and start a new video.
 Once that new one gets to 4GB, it will start another.
 And so on, until you stop the recording, the card fills up, or your battery runs out.

 As a concrete example, here is a list of the output files filmed in a single 18 minute and 28 second video on the GoPro MAX (30FPS / 5.6k).